aimms/documentation/dataexchange/api.rst

 	The library will be stored to disk, along with all generated mappings, in a subfolder of the folder located to by the string parameter ``dex::schema::libprj::LibraryRootFolder``.
 The ``LibraryInitialization`` procedure from the generated library will read initialization data from a library-specific file in the folder located to by the string parameter ``dex::schema::libprj::ApiInitFolder``.
 In that file you can, for instance, initialize settings such as the server URL, the API key to be used, or the OAuth2 credentials to be used.

-	:param schemaPath: absolute or relative path where to find the OpenAPI specification file from which to generate the runtime library
+	:param schemaPath: absolute or relative path where to find the OpenAPI specification file from which to generate the runtime library.
+The OpenAPI specification file can either be in JSON or YAML format.
 	:param schemaName_: name of the OpenAPI specification for which to create a runtime library and mapping, will also serve as the name of the runtime library.
 	:param schemaPrefix: prefix of the runtime library to generate
 	:param explodeDefault: flag to indicate whether to add references to an instance of a subschema (0), to explode subschemas into a schema but still maintaining an `instance` index to allow multiple instances of the data (1, default),  or to explode without an additional `instance` index (2).
 Values of 0 and 1 create asynchronous methods, that allow multiple API calls to be executed in parallel, while a value of 2 will generate a completely synchronous library, allowing only one API call to be executed at any time.